How does it work? Should I use it?

 The “DMARC-alignment” can be strict, which requires an exact match.

 Or a domain name can say in its “DMARC policy” that “relaxed” alignment is allowed, which looks like this: the “under the hood” domain name can be “server1234.whatever.paypal.com” which, because this is a sub-domain of “paypal.com,” is “aligned” with a domain name in the From address of “paypal.com”.

 When an email message is not aligned, it is called “unaligned.”

 (2) DMARC provides a way to tell receivers and spam filters what to do with mail that is

-The "DMARC policy" of a domain name will say what should be done with email that is not DMARC-aligned.
+The “DMARC policy” of a domain name says what should be done with email that is not DMARC-aligned.

 If an organization is 100% sure that all legitimate email they send is DMARC-aligned, then the non-DMARC-aligned email is sure to be Phishing or Spam, and they can publish a policy saying “delete it all” or “put it all in the Spam folder.”

-However, It's really hard for a large organization with lots of departments and technical systems to be 100% sure that all legitimate mail is DMARC-aligned, so DMARC also allows organizations to gently phase into a strict policy.
+However, It’s really hard for a large organization with lots of departments and technical systems to be 100% sure that all legitimate mail is DMARC-aligned, so DMARC also allows organizations to phase into a strict policy gradually.
 For example, a policy could direct receivers to put 10% of the unaligned email into the Spam folder and to process 90% of it normally.

 (3) DMARC provides a way for a domain to request reports on non-DMARC-aligned mail